Relativistic hydrodynamics with phase transition: Crossover phase transition

-We repeat this calculation for each $\phi_H$ in the complex momenta plane and observe that collision always happens on $\theta = \pi$.
-In Fig. \ref{fig: convergence-radius-phiH-CO} we show the $|q^2_c|$ in terms of $\phi_H$ and $T/T_c$ where the dashed line stands for the transition point, $\phi_c = 3.779$.
-Near the transition point, the $|q^2_c|$ increases which can be viewed as an improvement of the hydrodynamic series for this kind of phase transition.
-An interesting fact is that the high-temperature and low-temperature limit of $|q^2_c|$ seems to be equal and it shows the same validity limit for using the hydro expansion in these two regimes.
+In Fig. \ref{fig: convergence-radius-phiH-CO}, we show the $\vert q^2_c \vert$ in terms of $\phi_H$ and $T/T_c$, where the dashed line represents the transition point, $\phi_c = 3.779$.
+Near the transition point, $\vert q^2_c \vert$ increases, which can be interpreted as an improvement of the hydrodynamic series for this kind of phase transition.
+An interesting fact is that the high-temperature and low-temperature limits of $\vert q^2_c \vert$ seem to be equal, and they show the same validity limit for using the hydro expansion in these two regimes.